 March is ‘fire prevention month’.
 By virtue of Proclamation No. 115-A, signed by then-President Ferdinand E. Marcos, and Proclamation No. 360 in 1986, mandates that the month of March be declared as ‘Fire Prevention Month’ or ‘Burn Prevention Month’.

-March is said to be the hottest month of the year and marks the beginning of the summer season.
+Why March?
+According to the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA), the temperature and humidity in March start to reach higher levels, with the hot, dry weather causing fires.
+Moreover, March is said to be the hottest month of the year and marks the beginning of the summer season.
 Moreover, according to data gathered by the Bureau of Fire, March has one of the most frequent fire incidents in the year.
 Thus christened ‘fire prevention month’.